David Rock 1948 - 2020 - Obituary

 Jan.
 5, 1948 ~ Aug.
 20, 2020

-David is survived by his sister Carol Tietz; brother-in-law John; nieces Mandy Antonetti and Megan Sorenson (Dane); great-nieces and -nephews Lucas and Emma Antonetti, and Celeste, Matthew and Jackson Sorenson.
-He is also leaving behind his dear first cousins Susan, Bill (Bubba), Joanie, Jane, Michael and Jeanette; as well as numerous other family members.
-He was preceded in death by his parents Ralph and Madeline Rock, and his partner of 40 years Ron Axley.
+David is survived by his sister; Carol Tietz, brother-in-law; John, nieces; Mandy Antonetti and Megan Sorenson (Dane), great-nieces and nephews; Lucas and Emma Antonetti and Celeste, Matthew and Jackson Sorenson.
+He is also leaving behind his dear first cousins; Susan, Bill (Bubba), Joanie, Jane, Michael, and Jeanette, as well as numerous other family members.
+He is preceded in death by his parents; Ralph and Madeline Rock and his partner of 40 years; Ron Axley.

-We will be having a celebration of David's life at a later date, when health restrictions permit.
-Mehl's Colonial Chapel was entrusted with the funeral arrangements.
+We will be having a celebration of David's life at a later date when health restrictions permit.

 In lieu of flowers, if you would like to donate in David's memory, we are asking that you support The Fire Response Fund which supports the needs of Santa Cruz residents affected the August 2020 Lightning Complex fires https://www.cfscc.org/donate/fire